milvus-io/milvus/docs/design_docs/milvus_create_collection_en.md

 ```

-9. After all these operations, `RootCoord` would update the internal timestamp and return, so `Proxy` would get the response.
+9. After the above operations, `RootCoord` would update the internal timestamp and return, so `Proxy` would get the response.

 _Notes:_